From hotels to travel agencies to restaurants, the hospitality industry can use text messaging to its advantage in a few key ways.

 If you decide to follow Hilton and other hotel companies and use a digital key, your guests can use their phone for the entire check in process, without having to interact with the front desk at all if they choose not to.
 Then, on the day of your guest’s departure, you can automate text messages that let them know exactly what the details or instructions are for that day.

 This level of convenience could come in handy for busy guests or late night or early morning travelers.
+The convenience will increases guest satisfaction expeditiously.

 Create positive experiences